derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-19/10/2021 16:20:23 : 3 Database Admins walked into a NoSQL bar.
+20/10/2021 16:21:09 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Why did Microsoft name their search engine BING?
-Because It's Not Google.
+When your hammer is C++, everything begins to look like a thumb.
 <!-- replace-with-joke ends -->